robbert-harms/MDT/docs/_dynamic_modules/parameters.rst

                   ))

-A static map parameter is identified by having the super class :py:class:`~mdt.models.parameters.StaticMapParameterTemplate` and are commonly placed in the Python module named ``static_maps.py``.
+A static map parameter is identified by having the super class :py:class:`~mdt.component_templates.parameters.ParameterTemplate`.